Retire in Grand Junction. Tips and advice from local REALTOR, Paul Aspelin. Licensed in Colorado.

 The Colorado Mountain Wine Fest happens annually in September at Riverbend Park in Palisade.
 The Colorado Mountain Winefest is not just an event for wine enthusiasts; it’s a celebration of community, cultivation, and the pursuit of excellence in winemaking.

-There are many distilleries too offering specialty spirits and hard cider, like Talbott’s Farm Market and Tap Room in Palisade located on the scenic Fruit and Wine Byway.
+There are many breweries and distilleries too, offering specialty spirits and hard cider, like Talbott’s Farm Market and Tap Room in Palisade located on the scenic Fruit and Wine Byway.

 4. Mild Climate

-With over 300 days of sunshine annually, Grand Junction enjoys a mild climate, particularly attractive to those seeking to escape harsh winter weather.
+It’s no secret that a mild climate while still enjoying the change of seasons is a top reason why people choose to retire in Grand Junction, Colorado.
+With over 300 days of sunshine annually, Grand Junction is particularly attractive to those seeking to escape harsh winter weather.

 I love the low humidity here in the high desert area of Colorado.
 I wasn’t expecting what a difference it feels like to have low humidity.
 Thankfully, it makes being outdoors so much more enjoyable year-round.
 Great for a Grand Junction retirement!